auramagi/swift-scoped-state/README.md

 }
 ```

 No special connection constructor is required.
-If the connection later delivers a different object, `@ScopedState` transfers observation to the new instance.
+Changes published by `model` update `CounterView`; if the connection later delivers a different object, `@ScopedState` transfers observation to the new instance.

 ### Previews with `PreviewTrait`

-A `PreviewModifier` is one way to provide a scope to several previews.
-Its shared context can create and retain the preview container, while a custom trait keeps each preview declaration short.
+A `PreviewModifier` is one way to provide the same scope setup to several previews.
+Its shared context can create and retain the preview container, while a custom `PreviewTrait` keeps each preview declaration short.

 ```swift
 struct SampleAppScopePreviewModifier: PreviewModifier {